thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 Another example is that critics point to differences in the timeline of events such as the cleansing of the temple.
 The Gospel of John places the event at the beginning of Jesus' ministry ([John 2:13-22](https://www.biblegateway.com/passage/?search=John%202%3A13-22&version=NKJV)), while the Synoptic Gospels
-- Matthew, Mark, and Luke place it at the end
+- Matthew, Mark and Luke place it at the end
 ([Matt.
 21:12-17](https://www.biblegateway.com/passage/?search=Matt.%2021%3A12-17&version=NKJV),
 [Mark 11:15-19](https://www.biblegateway.com/passage/?search=Mark%2011%3A15-19&version=NKJV),
 [Luke 19:45-48](https://www.biblegateway.com/passage/?search=Luke%2019%3A45-48&version=NKJV)).
 This can be explained